 I paint glass jars and find at times the labels are nearly impossible to remove without using chemicals.
 I found a much easier way and it's far less frustrating.
-Peel as much of the paper label off as possible, then fill the jar with water and place in the microwave until the water boils.
-Between the steam released from the water inside microwave and the heated water against the glass the label adhesive then scrapes right off.
-However, be very careful of the hot liquid inside!

 Do you like to save glass jars to reuse as storage, but sometimes have problems removing the labels?
 Using a razor blade or what I use is a razor box cutter, slice large sections of the label.
-Soak in hot soapy water until label is saturated.
-Scrape off sections of the label with a scraper or an old plastic supermarket members card.
-If you slice the sections on the label too small, it will be harder to scrape off.

 You can try scraping off what you can with your fingernail, then using fingernail polish remover.
 Or, another trick I have learned is to use lighter fluid.
 Again, scrape off what you can, then rub the area with a cotton ball soaked in lighter fluid.
 Comes right off!